 Nearly 53,500 students in 32 counties participated in the 2014–15 Florida History Fair.
 More than 1,100 youths registered for the state contest in May, and nearly 64 students from 15 counties represented Florida at the National History Day competition.

 Participating counties pay an annual fee of $80, which enables all public, private, charter, and homeschool students to compete.
 Each county has a local coordinator, who oversees the school and district contests in her/his area.
 The statewide coordinator assists local efforts by preparing contest and curriculum materials, maintaining a website, providing training workshops for teachers and students, administering the state competition, and coordinating Florida's involvement in the national program.

-Counties that participated in the 2013–14 Florida History Fair include: Alachua, Bay, Brevard, Broward, Charlotte, Clay, Collier, Columbia, Duval, Escambia, Florida Virtual School, Hernando, Hillsborough, Lee, Leon, Manatee, Miami-Dade, Okaloosa, Orange, Osceola, Palm Beach, Pasco, Pinellas, Polk, St. Johns, St. Lucie, Santa Rosa, Sarasota, Seminole, and Volusia.
+Counties that participated in the 2014–15 Florida History Fair include: Alachua, Bay, Brevard, Broward, Charlotte, Clay, Collier, Columbia, Duval, Escambia, Hernando, Hillsborough, Lake, Lee, Leon, Manatee, Miami-Dade, Nassau, Okaloosa, Orange, Osceola, Palm Beach, Pasco, Pinellas, Polk, St. Johns, St. Lucie, Santa Rosa, Sarasota, Seminole, and Volusia.
 Interested students in counties not listed above should contact the Florida History Fair state office for information about how to become involved.